-Using DINO boreholes data, the new PWN drillings and the information of the excavation pits’ lithostratigraphical north-south profile was compiled (Fig. 10a).
-The lithostratigraphical profile shows the sequence of layers down until the top of the Pleistocene.
-On the basis of the dates of the Holocene sequence derived from the PWN drillings and excavation pits (Tabs.
-A3.5 up to A3.20) a chronostratigraphic profile with timelines was reconstructed (Fig. 10b).
+Using DINO boreholes data, the new PWN drillings and information from the excavation pits’ lithostratigraphical north–south profile was compiled (Fig. 10a).
+The lithostratigraphical profile shows the sequence of layers down to the top of the Pleistocene.
+On the basis of the dates of the Holocene sequence derived from the PWN drillings and excavation pits (Tables A3.5–A3.20) a chronostratigraphic profile with timelines was reconstructed (Fig. 10b).
 The timelines show the filling history of the tidal basin (deposits of the Wormer Member), the offshore marine deposits (Spisula sands) and the transition to the Oer-IJ inlet sequence (Spisula sands and beach and dune sands).

 The base of the Older Dune sands, on top of the beach and tidal inlet deposits, occurs at a depth of around 0.5 m –NAP.
 The relief of the dunes is low, 1 m to at maximum 1.5 m.
 In dune valleys between the dunes humic to peaty soils occur.
-Often these soils have been reworked by Man (culture layers).
-Only at the westernmost located Secundair 3 no soils/organic-rich layers were found, which is associated with rapid and relatively large-scale dune formation (large-scale skewed stratification) from the Late Roman Age onwards.
+Often these soils have been reworked by humans (culture layers).
+Only at the westernmost located Secundair 3 were no soils/organic-rich layers found, and this can be associated with rapid and relatively large-scale dune formation (large-scale skewed stratification) from the Late Roman Age onwards.

 Near the Pompgebouw only one peat layer was present, lying on washover deposits with shells.
 The washover deposits were not dated but stratigraphically related to washover shell deposits of Castricum – Zanderij (see Appendix B8).
-In the other PWN pits the Older Dune sands alternated with two or more soil and/or culture layers, e.g. at Secundairs 5 and G, and the WRK building (Fig. App.
+In the other PWN pits the Older Dune sands alternated with two or more soil and/or culture layers, for example at Secundairs 5 and G, and the WRK building (Fig. App.
 B7).
-This alternation indicates that there repeatedly local sand drifts occurred and that in a subsequent period these sand dunes were captured again by vegetation.
-It is likely that Man played a role in causing the aeolian activity by disturbing the local vegetation such as by ploughing and treading the vegetation (Fig. App.
+This alternation indicates that local sand drifts occurred repeatedly and that in a subsequent period these sand dunes were captured again by vegetation.
+It is likely that humans played a role in causing the aeolian activity by disturbing the local vegetation, for example by ploughing and treading the vegetation (Fig. App.
 B7).

-In the PWN study area, the top of the Old Dunes reached an elevation to at maximum 4 to 5 m +NAP.
-The parabolic dunes of the Young Dunes (e.g. Zuidernollen and Papenberg) are much higher and reach as high as 15 to 25 m +NAP.
-The Young Dune formation started around 950 and 1000 AD (e.g. SG-O1; Tab.
-A3.9b; WRK-1; Tab.
-A3.10a) This age is consistent with the general picture of the Young Dune formation in the Western Netherlands (Jelgersma, et al., 1970; Zagwijn, 1986).
-At the base of the Younger Dune deposits horizontally layered dune deposits occur which cover the Old Dune relief (e.g. in the pits of WRK and Secundair 5 (Fig. App.
+In the PWN study area, the top of the Older Dunes reached a maximum elevation of 4–5 m +NAP.
+The parabolic dunes of the Younger Dunes (e.g. Zuidernollen and Papenberg) are much higher and reach as high as 15–25 m +NAP.
+The Younger Dune formation started around 950 and 1000 AD (e.g. SG-O1; Table A3.9b; WRK-1; Table A3.10a).
+This age is consistent with the general picture of the Younger Dune formation in the Western Netherlands (Jelgersma et al., 1970; Zagwijn, 1986).
+At the base of the Younger Dune deposits horizontally layered dune deposits occur which cover the Older Dune relief (e.g. in the pits of WRK and Secundair 5, Fig. App.
 B7).
-The flattening and erosion of the Older Dunes is caused by the migration of "walking" parabolic dunes, the so-called ‘’equalization phase’’ (Jelgersma, 1970; Pruissers et al., 1991).
+The flattening and erosion of the Older Dunes is caused by the migration of ‘walking’ parabolic dunes, the so-called ’equalisation phase’ (Jelgersma, 1970; Pruissers et al., 1991).

 The oldest archaeological pottery remains are found in the culture layers within the Older Dune deposits and date from the Middle and Late Iron Age (Secundair 5, the WRK building and Secundair E, Fig. App.
 B7).
 In the excavation of Secundair G the finds are a little younger and date from the Late Iron Age.
 Pottery from the Early Middle Ages was found in the culture layers of the pits of Secundair E, D and G. The archaeological datings of the culture layers are in good agreement with those of the dune sand (OSL) and the organic layers (14C) from pits.